microsoft/NubesGen/docs/runtimes/quarkus.md

 ## Tutorial 2: running a native Quarkus application (using GraalVM)

+The only difference with the previous tutorial is that we use a different NubesGen parameter, `quarkus_native`, instead of `quarkus`.

 __Prerequisites:__

 _Tip: You can go to [https://aka.ms/nubesgen-azure-shell](https://aka.ms/nubesgen-azure-shell) to have those prerequisites installed, and run the script from a Web browser._